 - Free access to MOFGA resources.
 This includes technical advice from our Agricultural Services staff, business planning help, free admission to MOFGA-sponsored events, workshops, and conferences, access to MOFGA's farmer network, and farm visits from MOFGA staff and advisors.

-- Access to the Farm Beginnings whole-farm and business-planning curriculum
+- $600 stipend towards the Farm Beginnings whole-farm and business-planning course.

-- Group discount with FEDCO and Organic Growers Supply
+- Discount with FEDCO & Organic Growers Supply.

 - Assistance and support for land access and tenure issues through partnerships with Maine Farmland Trust and Land For Good